aspose-total/Aspose.Total-Products/total/en/java/conversion/docx-to-dif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCX to DIF via Java or Online App" h2="On Premise Java API to convert DOCX to DIF without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of feature-rich APIs that can be used to manipulate and convert documents.
+It provides a simple two-step process to convert DOCX to DIF.
+The first step is to export the DOCX document to HTML using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document manipulation and conversion API that enables you to convert DOCX to HTML with ease.
+It provides a wide range of features such as document manipulation, document conversion, document comparison, document protection, and more.

+Once the DOCX document is converted to HTML, the second step is to use Aspose.Cells for Java to convert the HTML to DIF.
+Aspose.Cells for Java is a powerful spreadsheet manipulation and conversion API that enables you to convert HTML to DIF with ease.
+It provides a wide range of features such as spreadsheet manipulation, spreadsheet conversion, spreadsheet comparison, spreadsheet protection, and more.

- Converting DOCX to DIF via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOCX to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to DIF.
+Using Aspose.Total for Java, you can easily convert DOCX to DIF in a few simple steps.
+It provides a comprehensive suite of feature-rich APIs that can be used to manipulate and convert documents.
+With Aspose.Words for Java, you can export DOCX to HTML and with Aspose.Cells for Java, you can convert HTML to DIF.
+This makes it easy to convert DOCX to DIF with Aspose.Total for Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}